bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

-# The Official raywenderlich.com Swift Style Guide.
+# Hyper's Swift Style Guide

 Our overarching goals are conciseness, readability, and simplicity.